 Using Zoom?
-Please read our guidelines for securing your Zoom meetings!
+Please read our guidelines for securing Zoom meetings.

 Below are some resources for courses that are fully or partly online, as well as in-person courses that include digital materials and activities.
-In keeping with current national and local guidance, CIS staff are now working remotely whenever possible.
-We are available to answer questions and provide support via video chat, email, and phone; please email firstname.lastname@example.org to request support.
+CIS staff available to answer questions and provide support via video chat, email, and phone; please email email@example.com to request support.

 - Asynchronous teaching

 - Record, edit, & share lectures